dk00/babel-plugin-transform-inline-elements/README.md

 # babel-plugin-transform-inline-elements

-Turn creactElement calls to diect function calls or objects.
+Turn `creactElement` calls to direct function calls or objects.

 Work in progress